lubojr/naucse.python.cz/lessons/beginners-en/dict/index.md

 }
 ```

-Update Lubo's number to be the same as Fabian's as they now temporarily share phones
+Update Lubo's number to be the same as Fabian's as they now temporarily share phones.

 {% filter solution %}
 ```python